 One Physical Education course is required and must be completed by the end of the First Year.
 One point will be earned for this one course.
+Students in the Barnard/JTS dual program must complete one Physical Education course by the end of the Junior Year.
 One additional point of elective Physical Education may be counted towards the 122 points required for graduation.
-Transfer students must consult their transfer credit evaluation to see if a Physical Education class is needed.
-Transfer students may only receive one point of Physical Education credit.
+Transfer students must complete one semester of Physical Education by the end of the Junior Year and are not eligible for the second point of credit.
+One-point studio courses in the Dance Department also fulfill the Physical Education requirement.

 Students may take a dance technique course to fulfill the Physical Education requirement.
 Interested students should consult the Dance Department as registration procedures differ per class.
 Spaces are not always assured.